 Failure to advise management of your availability to return to work, failure to return to work when notified, or your continued absence from work beyond the time approved by the Company will be considered a voluntary resignation of your employment.

-Personal leave runs concurrently with any Company-provided Short-Term Disability Leave of Absence.

 4-2.
 Military Leave

-If you are called into active military service or you enlist in the uniformed services, you will be eligible to receive an unpaid military leave of absence.
-To be eligible for military leave, you must provide management with advance notice of your service obligations unless you are prevented from providing such notice by military necessity or it is otherwise impossible or unreasonable for you to provide such notice.
+If you are called into active military service, or you enlist in the uniformed services, you will be eligible to receive an unpaid military leave of absence.
+To be eligible for military leave, you must provide management with advance notice of your service obligations unless you are prevented from providing such notice by military necessity, or it is otherwise impossible or unreasonable for you to provide such notice.
 Provided your absence does not exceed applicable statutory limitations, you will retain reemployment rights and accrue seniority and benefits in accordance with applicable federal and state laws.
 Please ask management for further information about your eligibility for Military Leave.

 If you are required to attend yearly Reserves or National Guard duty, you can apply for an unpaid temporary military leave of absence not to exceed the number of days allowed by law (including travel).
 You should give management as much advance notice of your need for military leave as possible so that we can maintain proper coverage while you are away.

+4-3.
+Employee Insurance

+Health insurance is available through your employer after you become a full-time permanent employee.
+On your 91st day of work, or after, you will be eligible to join our group health plan.
+Please speak with a Supervisor for more information.

+4-4.
+401K Saving Plan

+Upon your first full year, you will be eligible to take advantage of our matching 401K savings plan.
+The Company will match up to 4% of your gross salary in contributions to your retirement.
+Please speak with a Supervisor for more information.

 Section 5 - General Standards of Conduct

 5-1.
 Workplace Conduct

-Sentry Installations LLC endeavors to maintain a positive work environment.
+Sentry Installations, LLC endeavors to maintain a positive work environment.
 Each employee plays a role in fostering this environment.
 Accordingly, we all must abide by certain rules of conduct, based on honesty, common sense and fair play.

 Because everyone may not have the same idea about proper workplace conduct, it is helpful to adopt and enforce rules all can follow.
 Unacceptable conduct may subject the offender to disciplinary action, up to and including discharge, in the Company's sole discretion.
 The following are examples of some, but not all, conduct which can be considered unacceptable: